veldfolds/TOYSTORE/README.md

 # TOYSTORE
-The one stop toy store where you will find all you need to make fun fun for your child.
+The one stop toy store where you will find all you need to make fun FUN for your child.
 Search for the latest toys from top brands around the world.
-Welcome to TOYSTORE
+Welcome to TOYSTORE!